 A 10€ contribution provides one family with a specially-treated net that lasts 2-4 years.
 Obviously, these nets are inexpensive by Western standards, but they are impossible luxuries for a country where many people survive on less than 1€ per day.

 Donate and spread the word!
-No one should die of malaria, especially not in 2011, when every one of these deaths is avoidable.
+No one should die of malaria, when every one of these deaths is avoidable.